Fitbit Surge Review 2016

 This was very useful as I was able to link MyFitnesspal account that I already use and sync my exercise data against my food log to easily calculate my daily calorie allowances.

-Fitbit have their own web and phone app, which is very user-friendly and, when used, it spurred me on to regularly check my movement and water intake.
+Fitbit has its own web and phone app, which is very user-friendly and, when used, it spurred me on to regularly check my movement and water intake.
 The app made what most people would consider a chore into a fun experience (thumbs up Fitbit!).

 The display also lights up when touched in dimly-light conditions, this made it a lot easier for me to read my heart rate, distance, etc during my evening training sessions.